Cerro San Miguel

-The Cerro San Miguel is the fourth highest mountain of the Cerros de Escazú, Costa Rica 2035 m.
+Cerro San Miguel is the fourth highest mountain of the Cerros de Escazú in Costa Rica at 2035 m.
 San Miguel makes reference to Saint Michael.

 In 1933 a 26-meter-tall iron cross was installed on the top of the mountain, and is known as the Cross of Alajuelita.
-It is lighted by night since 1984 and has become a reference point in the Central Valley, from where it can be seen to the south.
+It has been lighted by night since 1984 and has become a reference point in the Central Valley, from where it can be seen to the south.
 The cross is a popular pilgrimage destination and can be easily visited on a one-day hike.

 Locally, this mountain is known as "La Cruz," because of the large cross that has been built at the very peak.
 There are three crosses in total.
-The first one is made from concrete; the second one is a steel cross set atop a concrete pyramid.
+The first one is made from concrete.
+The second one is a steel cross set atop a concrete pyramid.
 The third, which is at the peak, is the tallest of the three and is made of steel.
-From the top vantage, it is possible to see almost the entire Central Valley including the city of San José.
+From the top vantage, it is possible to see almost the entire Central Valley, including the city of San José.